pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/gitlab-ci.md

 The following are samples only.
 You may choose to structure your configuration any way you like.

-The `pulumi-preview.sh` script (not shown here) is similar to the `run-pulumi.sh`, except that it runs the `pulumi preview` command instead of the `pulumi up --yes` command, which performs a dry-run of your project deployment that only shows you changes (if any) in your infrastructure.
+The `pulumi-preview.sh` script (not shown here) is similar to the `run-pulumi.sh` script, except that it runs the `pulumi preview` command instead of the `pulumi up --yes` command.
+The preview command performs a dry-run of your project deployment and only shows you changes (if any) in your infrastructure.

 ### `.gitlab-ci.yml`